Greece–Philippines relations: Greek Community in Philippines

 During the early 20th century, some Greek sailors and immigrants came to the country and settled.
 One group came to the city of Legazpi.[3]
 Their descendants on the island of Luzon make up no more than 10 families, who retain their Greek identities and have become distinguished public figures and intellectuals in the community.

 Adamson University in Manila was founded by a Greek immigrant, George Lucas Adamson.
 He also founded the first Greek Orthodox church in the Philippines, two paper mills, and a shipping company.[4]
 Currently, Greek immigrants and expatriates come into the country to work in businesses or enter as diplomats, tourists, or as friends or family of Filipinos.
 The Greek community in the Philippines also helps with the Philippine Orthodox Church (with the help of the Hellenic Orthodox Community-Foundation Inc Of Philippines).
 However, currently, the Greek population in the Philippines is officially unknown but some Greeks are living in the capital, where the location of the Exarchate of the Philippines where there is a small Greek church founded by the Greek community.
 But during 2013 the Greek embassy estimated about 120 Greeks permanently residing in the Philippines as immigrants, migrants, and ex-pats.
 Most of them work in shipping and trade, most of them are married to Filipinos and have a permanent residency in the Philippines.
 However, the current community is small, and very few know about it.
 As of 2018, the Greek Community in the Philippines has created a Facebook group, called Greeks in the Philippines, Έλληνες στις Φιλιππίνες.
 Now there is an estimate of 100 Greeks living in the Philippines.

+Other

+In 2023, military observers from the Philippines followed the exercise of Turkish and Turkish Cypriot forces at the Occupied Cyprus.